What to expect when you attend for treatment.

 What should I wear?

-It is very difficult to do MFR if the skin is slippy so please do not wear any lotions or creams, etc if you are attending for this treatment..
+It is very difficult to do MFR if the skin is slippy, so please do not apply any lotions or creams, etc immediately before attending if you are having this treatment..

 MFR - initial consultation, up to 90 mins £67

 - follow up treatment up to 55mins £45

 Complex initial physio consultation up to 90 mins £67

 Standard initial physio consultation up to 55 mins £47

 Standard physio follow up treatment 30 mins £35